vnguye15/WeatherApp/README.md

 ### **How to get started** ###
+1. Make sure you have Node.js installed
-Download the project into any IDE (i.e VSCode) and in the terminal enter "npm start".
+2. Download the project into any IDE (i.e VSCode)
-If for any reason the project isn't working, enter "npm i" Make sure you have Node.js installed
+3. CD into my-app
+4. In the terminal enter "npm install".
+5. In the terminal enter "npm start".
+This should build the server and you should see the app being installed.
+6. (HELP): If for some reason the application is not working try runnin "node -v" or "npm -v" to check if Node.js is installed.